giacomotrotta/Dune_close_range/README.md

 ImageJ to run .ijm macros

 General Instructions
-Create ROI masks: Use the ROI_selection.ijm macro in ImageJ to create ROI masks for different species.
+Create ROI masks: Use the community_ROI_selection.ijm macro in ImageJ to create ROI masks and Species_ROI_selection.ijm for different species.
 Extract band values: Use the extraction.ijm macro in ImageJ to extract band values using the defined ROIs.
 Calculate multispectral indices: Run the R script script_R_multispectral_indices.R to calculate the multispectral indices and save the results.

 Author
-Trotta Giacomo
+Trotta Giacomo and Marco Vuerich

+contact details:
+giacomo.trotta@uniud.it

 This README provides instructions and details for the correct usage of each file in your project.